dgerabagi/aiascent-dev/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
+Current Cycle 91 - suggestion questions for report on academy page functional, but are not first hitting the RAG step.
-Current Cycle 90 - suggested questions not quite working Cycle 89 - suggested questions for the academy
+Cycle 90 - suggested questions not quite working
+Cycle 89 - suggested questions for the academy
 Cycle 88 - image navigation arrows, leverage new academy embedding Cycle 87 - fix academy report images